hdShang/arxiv-daily/docs/cs-CL/2025-05-01/papers/250500626v2-the-illusion-of-role-separation-hidden-shortcuts-in-llm-role-learnin.md

 ---
 layout: default
-title: The Illusion of Role Separation: Hidden Shortcuts in LLM Role Learning (and How to Fix Them)
+title: "The Illusion of Role Separation: Hidden Shortcuts in LLM Role Learning (and How to Fix Them)"
 ---

 # The Illusion of Role Separation: Hidden Shortcuts in LLM Role Learning (and How to Fix Them)